2025–2026 Philippine anti-corruption protests: September 22

 On September 22, it was reported that schools were closed and a curfew was declared for minors.
 Samahan ng Progresibong Kabataan (SPARK) staged a protest at Camp Crame, headquarters of the Philippine National Police, for the alleged police brutality following the arrest of the rioters on September 21.
-The Communist Party of the Philippines released a statement supporting the protests, and connected the political unrest to recent protests in Indonesia, Nepal, and Kenya.
+The Communist Party of the Philippines (CPP) released a statement supporting the protests, and connected the political unrest to recent protests in Indonesia, Nepal, and Kenya.

 Loved ones and members of progressive groups such as Kalikasan launched a protest in front of the MPD Headquarters in order to condemn police response on September 21, for the release of the detained, and to continuously condemn corruption.

+A day after the protests, the shares of the PSE Composite Index (PSEi) slumped on September 22, 2025, as investor confidence in the market dampened amidst the impact of the flood control scandal.
+The PSEi finished trading lower by 0.79 percent to 6,214.83 while the broader PSE All Shares Index ended lower by 0.31 percent to 3,729.29.
+Market analysts also noted other factors that weighed on investor sentiment, including cautious reactions prior to speeches by US Federal Reserve officials and profit-taking measures following previous market gains.

 September 23

 Hundreds of students walked out at the Ateneo de Davao University in protest against corruption.
 University president Fr.
-Karel San Juan spoked at the mobilization.
+Karel San Juan spoke at the mobilization.

 September 26

 Black Friday protests were held by the Concerned Artists of the Philippines along the MRT Station, Cubao, Quezon City and by the students of the Notre Dame of Marbel University from Alunan Avenue to South Cotabato Sports Complex, Koronadal City.